 During playback of multiple streams from a Multisource stream, you can experience video freezing for the non-primary stream.
-This can occur when the aggregate bandwidth of the non-primary streams exceeds 4Mbps.
+This can occur when the aggregate bandwidth of the non-primary streams exceeds 12Mbps.
 Note that the primary stream is the stream where the sourceId is left blank.

-Note that the Realtime Streaming API will not limit the number of tracks that a viewer is able to receive, but will limit the maximum bitrate per viewer across all media tracks.
+Note that the Realtime Streaming API will not limit the number of tracks that a viewer is able to receive but will limit the maximum bitrate per viewer across all media tracks.
 You should configure the Simulcast/SVC bitrate of all the sources carefully within your applications so they can receive the desired amount of video tracks in the viewer session.

 Comments